 The project updates the 1920s home for a contemporary family of six.
 The changes to the historical house mirror the evolution of the single-family residence typology since the 1920s, where the less formal spaces of the house occupy a more central and integrated role in the life of the home.
 The addition encompasses an expanded ground floor plan and a new kitchen, breakfast room, family room, and rear entrance-mud room within the original coach house.

 The new interconnected rear ground floor kitchen and living areas blend into the rear garden.
 Large sliding glass doors open at a floating corner to create a seamless connection to the outside terrace and barbeque.
 This exterior room wraps around a wood burning fireplace which grounds the rear of the house, both visually and structurally.

 Upstairs the house feels bright and airy with the master suite at the rear taking full advantage of the southern sunlight.
 Careful attention to materials and finish result in spaces that are characterful, but uncluttered.
-Further upstairs, the offices and lounge on the 3rd floor touts a 30ft long window looking out across the yard and flood the open space and stairwell with natural light.
+Further upstairs, the offices and lounge on the 3rd floor tout a 30ft wide view looking out across the yard and flood the open space and stairwell with natural light.